frederic-auchere/OHP/README.md

 t = &#0963;_r&#0178; / { K * [ (1 + &#0949;)&#0178; - 1] }

 Exposure times larger than that will only provide marginal reduction of the noise in the stack.
 For a given &#0949;, the optimum exposure time thus proportional to the ratio &#0963;_r&#0178; / K. The higher the read noise, the longer the required exposure time.
 The brighter the sky background, the shorter the required exposure time.

-For example, for a read noise of 1.4 electrons, a [sky brightness](sky.ipynb) of 0.35 electrons, one gets t = 27 s for &#0949; = 0.1 (10% acceptable increase).
+For example, for a read noise of 1.4 electrons, a [sky brightness](sky.ipynb) of 0.35 electrons, one gets

+t = 27 s

+for &#0949; = 0.1 (10% acceptable noise increase).
+This is to be compared with the maximum exposure time allowed by the tracking system (see [1.3.3](#Tracking)).